 While there were times prior to the industrial revolution when engineering was studied, such as in Ancient Rome, there were also times when academic studies were largely funded by religions, which would have meant the vast majority of the working population and trades people had no formal eduation other than working in their trade.

 This would have meant the evolution of tools was very often based on using previous tools as a source of inspiration and knowledge.

 Conclusion: Societal evolution.

-Human societies can exhibit their own form of evolution, even without the evolution of the genetics of individual humans.
-A Lamarckism form of evolution where learned characteristics can be passed on to future generations.
+This is because human societies can exhibit their own, new form of evolution, an evolution even without any evolution of the genes of individual humans.
+A Lamarckism form of evolution where learned characteristics can be passed on to future generations, because many of those characteristics take the form of tools, with human without any ‘accessories’ or tools being considered ‘naked’, which is the normal situation for any other species.
 That is what, so far, separates humans from all other species, and allows humans societies to grown in population.

 The planet is finite; therefore, the rules of exponential growth make it clear the planet was fully populated hundreds of millions of years ago, which means this continued evolution of human societies that has enabled the population to not only grow, but the growth to accelerate, will not end simply end simply because the current population explosion is ending.

 The ability to continue to increase the percentage of live on Earth that is either human, or food for humans will continue until either: